open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 #### 1. Implement a new hook

-There are some need when the users might need to implement a new hook.
+There are some occasions when the users might need to implement a new hook.
 MMDetection supports customized hooks in training (#3395) since v2.3.0.
-Thus the users could implement a hook directly in mmdet or their mmdet-based codebases and use the hook by only modify the config in training.
+Thus the users could implement a hook directly in mmdet or their mmdet-based codebases and use the hook by only modifying the config in training.
 Before v2.3.0, the users need to modify the code to get the hook registered before training starts.
 Here we give an example of creating a new hook in mmdet and using it in training.